madhavkosi/designPatterningolang/SystemDesign/question11-20/webcrawler.md

     - Only one worker thread downloads from a specific web server at a time.
     - FIFO queue usage prevents overloading any single web server.

-**Key Points**
-- **URL Frontier:** Central to managing URLs yet to be crawled.
-- **Breadth-First Traversal:** Simplified by FIFO queues.
-- **Distribution Strategy:**
-  - URLs are hashed and distributed to servers and threads.
-  - Ensures balanced load and adherence to politeness policies.
-- **Politeness Constraints:**
-  - Critical to avoid overloading servers.
-  - Managed by structured sub-queues and thread assignments.

 **Size and Storage of URL Frontier**
 - **URL Frontier Size:**